charlenexlb/ToDoListApp/README.md

 # How it runs
 The application consists of a client-side and a server-side part.
 The build script contains two commands to start either one of them.

-To start the server, run <npm run server>
+To start the server, run '''npm run server'''
-To start the client, run <npm run client>
+To start the client, run '''npm run client''''
+- '''npm start''' will also start the client